 In a major victory for environmental quality and public health, the Minnesota Legislature voted in favor of a bill that makes Minnesota the first state in the nation to prohibit the sale of cleaning products containing triclosan that are used by consumers for hand and body cleansing, effective January 1, 2017.

 This was FMRs primary legislative priority this session, and a tremendous step forward for the Mississippi River.

-When wastewater from our homes containing triclosan is treated and returned to our waterways, the triclosan forms cancer-causing compounds called "dioxins".
-These cancer-causing compounds have increased by 200-300% in the Mississippi River since the 1960s.
+When wastewater from our homes containing triclosan is treated and returned to our waterways, the triclosan forms cancer-causing compounds called "dioxins."
+These cancer-causing compounds have increased by 200-300 percent in the Mississippi River since the 1960s.
 Similar impacts are found in Minnesota lakes.

-According to the U.S. Food & Drug Administration, There is no evidence that triclosan provides any health benefit to consumers.
-As a result of these risks and the superiority of alternative products already on the marketplace, FMR reached out to a number of partners to advance legislation to phase out the sale of triclosan in select consumer products.
+According to the U.S. Food & Drug Administration, there is no evidence that triclosan provides any health benefit to consumers.
+As a result of these risks and the superiority of alternative products already on the market, FMR reached out to a number of partners to advance legislation to phase out the sale of triclosan in select consumer products.

 A rocky road: How it passed

 The triclosan phase-out legislation followed a rocky road through this year's legislative session.
 A bill was introduced by Representative Diane Loeffler (DFL - 60A) to phase out the sale of triclosan-based soaps and body cleaning products effective January 1, 2016.
 This bill (HF 2772) received bipartisan support at the capitol and was supported by the Minnesota Medical Association, the University of Minnesota Center for Infectious Disease Research & Policy, and many in the environmental and public health communities.